ww44ss/ww44ss.github.io/about/index.md

 I'm an experienced scientist and technology executive with a background in fundamental science, data science, information security, data center infrastructre, organziation leadership, and business strategy.
 My current interests build on this experience for rigorous, data-driven, and context relevant insights into the meaning(s) of data.

 ## Interests
-My current projects in data science, machine learning, and data visualization. o _Data Visualization_ for insights into data stories.
+Some current projects of interest in data science, machine learning, and data visualization. o _Data Visualization_ for insights into data stories.
     - Campaign Debate Speech.
     - Supercomputing "Exascalar"